knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    determine whether the image is safe or should be filtered.
 If the image is safe, the filter service creates a custom CloudEvent of type `dev.knative.samples.fileuploaded` and passes it back to the broker.
-4. The resizer service receives the `fileuploaded` event, and then resizes the image using the [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, creates a custom `CloudEvent` of type `dev.knative.samples.fileresized` and passes the event back to `Broker`.
+4. The resizer service receives the `fileuploaded` event, and then resizes the image using the [ImageSharp](https://github.com/SixLabors/ImageSharp) library.
+The service then saves the resized image to the output bucket, creates a custom `CloudEvent` of type `dev.knative.samples.fileresized` and passes the event back to `Broker`.
 5. Watermark service receives the `fileresized` event, adds a watermark to the